 Types of indirect cost rates negotiated differ from one tribe to another.
 Some tribes negotiate indirect costs on the basis of "total direct costs less capital expenditures" thereby including all costs associated with programs.
-Certain costs may be treated as "passthrough" by one tribe, so the rate does not apply to them.
+Certain costs may be treated as "pass-through" by one tribe, so the rate does not apply to them.
 Another tribe may include them in their base and apply their rate to them.
 Still other tribes negotiate indirect costs on the basis of "direct salaries and wages," a category which includes only salaries, wages and related costs.
 An indirect cost rate of fifty percent based on salaries and wages may equate to an indirect cost rate of thirty percent based on total direct costs.
 The rates look different, but the resulting actual overall dollar recovery may be the same.

 The system of rate negotiations may also have a lot to do with differing rates.
 Different representatives and different Inspector General's offices have interpreted rules differently and have adapted policies to personal biases.
 Until recently, three different regional offices negotiated tribal indirect cost rates across the country.
 There were significant differences in their interpretation of the federal rules.
 Not all federal negotiators view negotiations as having the same goal.
 Some work to negotiate the lowest possible rate - others the fairest possible rate.
 Tribes' understanding of the rules differ.
 Some tribes have been at the business for over two decades now.
-For them, the process.
+For them, the process has become almost automatic.
+Others are relatively new to the process.